halayuba/laravel-vuejs-tailwind-surf/README.md

 5. Migrations to create schema and DB tables and some "Seeders" are used to prepopulate certain tables.
 The filesystem configuration file includes a new "book" public disk for storage.
 6. "ValidateAndStoreUpload" is used to handle, validate, and store Image upload.
 7. Contains many useful concepts: Filters, form validation, scope (in Models), view composer, blade service provider, flash messaging, and helper functions are used in this project.
-8. The additional sql DB files "resources.sql", "books.sql", and "book_subject.sql" contain "real" data gathered from various online resources.
+8. (In the "extra" folder) The additional sql DB files "resources.sql", "books.sql", and "book_subject.sql" contain "real" data gathered from various online resources.
+Additionally, book cover images are included in the "book" folder under "extra".
 9. Laravel Breeze and Sanctum are used for the back-end and VueJS is used for the front-end.
 10. This project is under development and therefore may contain bugs, incomplete features, or broken "responsive" design.